Teacher Advisor With Watson

 - In August of 2017, we had 775 visits to the landing page with 70 registrations, a conversion rate of 9%.
 Once the complete redesign went live in September, we had 15,341 visits to the landing page with 2354 registrations, leading to a conversion rate of 15% - an increase in conversion rate of 6% and 14,566 more visits month over month.

-- Notably, leading research suggests that teachers could save upwards of six hours per year with Teacher Advisor.
+- In a further distillation of the value of the new Teacher Advisor, recent research suggests that teachers could save upwards of six hours per year using our tool.

 Lessons Learned and Further Opportunities